Roman86/debounce-search-abstraction/README.md

     emptyQueryResult: () => ({
         transformedQuery: '',
     }),
+    // we don't want trailing and leading spaces to make new requests
+    trimQuery: true,
 });

 // Example scenario (from the package test)
 // We emulate user typing "Hello There!" with some delays and then erasing the text back

+// expected scenario:
 // array items description:
 // 1. input char
 // 2. waiting time before typing the next char